ncboot/shim-review/README.md

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
+Skip this, if you're not using GRUB2 or systemd-boot.
 *******************************************************************************
 [ GRUB2 launches kernel only, no other components.
 GRUB2 verifies signatures of kernel using shim routines. ]

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
+Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
 [GRUB2 verifies signatures of kernel using shim routines]

 *******************************************************************************
-### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
+### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?
 *******************************************************************************
 [no]